grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 on Linux and macOS, as Windows shells will execute the binary in the current directory first.

+Also note that because of the way xk6 works, vendored dependencies (the `vendor` directory created by `go mod vendor`) will **not** be taken into account when building a binary, and you don't need to commit them to the extension repository.

 ## Writing a new extension